tarunbatra/tarunbatra.github.io/source/about/index.md

 # Work

+## Senior Software Engineer at WonderFI, Vancouver [Mar 2022 - Present]
+At [WonderFI](https://wonder.fi), we are a small team trying to build an ecosystem for DeFI within Canada and beyond.

-## Backend Developer at Instabox, Stockholm [July 2020 - Present]
+## Backend Developer at Instabox, Stockholm [Jul 2020 - Jan 2022]

-At [Instabox](https://instabox.se), I am part of the Merchants and Communications team.
-We are responsible for integrating with the APIs of our e-commerce partners and also maintain APIs on our end for them to consume.
-We also develop and maintain communication system which uses duplex channes like SMSs and emails for interacting with our users.
-Stability and scalability are main areas of our focus and we have been using Node.js (Express, Fastify), Postgres and Redis to get desirable perfomance.
+At [Instabox](https://instabox.se), I was part of the Merchants and Communications team.
+We were responsible for integrating with the APIs of our e-commerce partners and also maintain APIs on our end for them to consume.
+We also developed and maintained communication system which used duplex channels like SMSs and emails for interacting with our users.
+Stability and scalability were the main areas of our focus and we had been using Node.js (Express, Fastify), Postgres and Redis to get desirable perfomance.

 <div class="gallery row">